 Sports betting is legal in Tennessee; sportsbooks officially launched on November 1, 2020.

 We would not recommend using an offshore betting site.
 They work outside the guidelines set by US law, and you would not be protected when using them as you would with sites with a betting license.
 With many operators likely to have a fully licensed sportsbook in Tennessee, it is best to use a regulated and legal sportsbook rather than play at an offshore operator such as Bovada.

 Yes, they are.
 The FanDuel sportsbook went live in TN on November 1, 2020.

-Now that sports betting is live, players will need to download the app of their chosen sportsbook or visit their website to bet.
+Now that sports betting is live, players need to download the app of their chosen sportsbook or visit their website to bet.
 All betting activity in Tennessee is exclusively online; there are no retail sportsbook options.
 Once you have created an online account, you can bet on your favorite sports and events.

 You have to be 21 years old to gamble in Tennessee legally.
 This is the standard legal gambling age for most states that offer sports wagering in the country.

 All betting will have to be done online in Tennessee.
 The only form of gambling that has been legalized in the state is sports wagering.
 TN sports betting was launched on Nov 1, with bettors having the opportunity to bet on their favorite Tennessee sports teams.